Hunter Dickinson: Junior season

+Dickinson entered the season as one of three unanimous Preseason All-Big Ten selection (along with Preseason Conference Player of the Year Jackson-Davis and Zach Edey).
 On November 8, 2022, in a 75–56 victory over Purdue Fort Wayne, Dickinson recorded a game-high 22 points and 12 rebounds, for his 18th career double-double.
 Dickinson reached 1,000 career points on a free throw with 3:43 remaining in the first half, becoming the 57th Wolverine to reach the milestone.
+That week, he earned Big Ten Player of the Week, averaging 26.5 points, 9.5 rebounds, and 1.5 blocked shots.
 On November 16, in a 91–60 victory over Pittsburgh in the semifinals of the Legends Classic, Dickinson recorded 11 points and seven rebounds.
-With seven rebounds, Dickinson became the 46th Wolverine to reach the 500 rebounds milestone.
-After reaching 1,000 points in the season-opener against Purdue Fort Wayne, he became the 31st member of Michigan's 1,000 point/500 rebound club.
+With seven rebounds, Dickinson became the 46th Wolverine to reach the 500-rebound milestone.
+After reaching 1,000 points in the season-opener against Purdue Fort Wayne, he became the 31st member of Michigan's 1,000-point/500-rebound club.
+On January 1, Dickinson posted his third career 30-point game with a 32-point/12-rebound effort against Maryland, which contributed to him being named Big Ten Player of the week on January 3.
 On February 26, Dickinson scored a buzzer-beating three-point shot to force overtime in an 87–79 victory over Wisconsin.
-On March 2, Dickinson scored 31 points in an 87–91 double-overtime loss to Illinois, becoming the 22nd Wolverine to reach the 1,500 point milestone.
-With his 31 points, Dickinson surpassed current head coach Juwan Howard (1,526) for 20th on Michigan's all-time scoring list.
+On March 2, Dickinson scored 31 points and a career high 16 rebounds in an 87–91 double-overtime loss to Illinois, becoming the 22nd Wolverine to reach the 1,500 point milestone.
+With his 31 points, Dickinson surpassed head coach Juwan Howard (1,526) for 20th on Michigan's all-time scoring list.
 On March 5, Dickinson scored 24 points and 14 rebounds in a 73–75 overtime loss to Indiana.
 With 14 rebounds, Dickinson became the ninth Wolverine to surpass the 750-rebound mark, and the sixth Wolverine to reach 1,500 points and 750 rebounds.
-Following the regular season, he earned All-Big Ten 1st team recognition from the media and 2nd team recognition from the coaches.
+Following the regular season, he earned All-Big Ten 1st team recognition from the media and 2nd team recognition from the coaches, along with Michigan's 3rd team selections Kobe Bufkin and Jett Howard.
 He was an Associated Press honorable mention 2023 NCAA Men's Basketball All-Americans.
 On March 18, during the second round of the 2023 National Invitation Tournament, Dickinson recorded 21 points and 11 rebounds, for his 31st career double-double.
-With his double-double Dickinson tied Loy Vaught for sixth most all-time in Michigan program history.
+With his double-double Dickinson tied Loy Vaught for sixth most all time in Michigan program history.
+Dickinson repeated as an Academic All-Big Ten Team selectee.
+In 2022, the renamed College Sports Communicators revamped the Academic All-America program, increasing eligibility from 3.3 GPA to 3.5 GPA.
+For the season, Dickinson averaged 18.5 points, 9.0 rebounds and 1.8 blocks.
+For his Michigan career, he averaged 17.2 points, 8.4 rebounds and 1.6 blocks and shot 57% from the field in 94 games.
+Dickinson led the team in scoring and rebounding for a third season.